 You can discover Fado in Lisbon is a more touristy setting or a more authentic one.
 In many restaurants you’ll listen to live Fado being played as it gets later.

 Club de Fado has hosted many major Fado artists over the years – a good choice but more touristy.
 Over in the winding streets of Alfama, you’ll find Mesa de Frades – a more traditional establishment.
 It’s built in a former chapel and it has many of the original murals on the walls.
-It’s one of our favourite places to listen to Fado music in Lisbon.
+It’s one of our favorite places to listen to Fado music in Lisbon.